jevad/NLTKinstallForNlpClass/README.md

 [Coming Soon (if I have time):  Some other ways to set things up -- not quite as easy but probably worth the extra effort.](#tbd)
 * Use Miniconda or Anaconda to set up an environment for the class.
-* Use the "standard tools", pip and virtualenv, to set up an environment for the class.
+* Use the "standard tools", pip and virtualenv, to set up an environment for the class -- this is the way to go if you want to use a Python version that you've already installed (say, by downloading and installing the one from http://www.python.org/ ).

 [Notes](#notes)
 * non-ASCII characters